The Center for Balance and Mobility

 (readers check a “yes” or “no” box for the following questions)

-2. Do you take medicine for 2 or more of the following: heart disease, hypertension, arthritis, anxiety, or depression?
+2) Do you take medicine for two or more of the following: heart disease, hypertension, arthritis, anxiety, or depression?

-8. Are you inactive? (answer yes if you do not participate in regular exercise such as walking 20-30 min at least 3 times/wk)
+8) Are you inactive? (answer yes if you do not participate in regular exercise such as walking 20-30 min at least three times per week)